rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_3/Trees.md

 ![Selection Sort](/img/Year_1/ADS/Part_3/Trees/selection.webp)

-An correct sorting algorithm must be able to produce each permutation of input (or: must sort any permutation of e.g. $\{1,...,n\}$)
+A correct sorting algorithm must be able to produce each permutation of input (or: must sort any permutation of e.g. $\{1,...,n\}$)

 A necessary condition is that each of the n! permutations must appear as